 SPSS will add a title bar to your boxplot with the default text “Title.”
 Overtype this text with the title you want to add.
 Select the X in the top right corner of the Chart Editor window.
 Your boxplot will be saved with your title.

 You can then right-click on your boxplot within the Output Viewer, and copy it as an image file (which you can then use in other programs).
+Alternatively, check out our tutorial on exporting SPSS output to other applications such as Word, Excel, or PDF.

 That’s it for this quick tutorial.
 You should now be able to create and interpret a boxplot for a single variable within SPSS.
 You might also be interested in our tutorial for creating side-by-side boxplots to compare two or more groups.